Ishankoradia/ML-segmentation-data-prep-and-visualization/README.md

 for the Oxford-IIIT Pet Dataset (famous cats-dogs dataset) that can be downloaded here https://www.robots.ox.ac.uk/~vgg/data/pets/

 ## Learning
-My main aim behind doing was to understand the Image Segmentation task and the complexty behind it.
-And also learn to write a clean and concise code that is easier to debug.
+My main aim behind working this out was to understand the Image Segmentation task and the complexty behind it.
+And also practise to write a clean and concise code that is easier to debug.

 ## Challenges